andreasjansson/language-detection.el/README.md

 # language-detection.el

-Emacs Lisp library that automatically detects the language in a buffer.
+Emacs Lisp library that automatically detects the programming language in a buffer or string.
 Supports 32 languages, with around 94% accuracy.

 ## Usage